NBA Trade Rumors: New York Emerge As Potential Landing Spot For Spurs’ Kawhi Leonard, ‘Daily Knicks’ Reports

 Meanwhile, pairing Leonard with Kristaps Porzingis would instantly make New York an elite defensive team in the East, Ogden said.
 Porzingis is second only to Anthony Davis in blocked shots per game and ranks first in lowering the opponent’s field goal percentage around the rim.

 Leonard is a two-time NBA Defensive Player of the Year who has made a name as one of the best, if not the best, two-way players in the league right now.
-He is only 26 years old and many analysts believe that he is just about to enter his prime.
+He is only 26 years old, and many analysts believe that he is just about to enter his prime.